nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="warning">

-* You should provide a positive integer that must not exceed the number of contacts currently listed in CampusConnect for `PERSON_INDEX`.
+* You should provide a positive integer that is smaller than or equal to the number of contacts currently displayed in CampusConnect for `PERSON_INDEX`.
 * You are required to input the absolute path to the photo for this command.
 If you use an invalid path, a default photo will be chosen for your specified contact.
 </box>